BrepLLM: Enabling Large Language Models to Understand Boundary Representations: Experiment

 \subsection{Qualitative Results}

-Figure~\ref{fig:brepllm_interaction} qualitatively illustrates BrepLLM's strong capability in perceiving and reasoning about CAD data.
-BrepLLM can generate technically accurate descriptions of CAD models, capturing key attributes such as shape, dimensional measurements (i.e., length, width, and height), and the sequence of modeling operations.
+Figure~\ref{fig:brepllm_interaction} qualitatively demonstrates BrepLLM's strong capability in perceiving and reasoning about CAD data.
+Through natural language interaction, BrepLLM can generate technically accurate descriptions of CAD models.
+It not only identifies the overall shape but also extracts specific dimensional information (e.g., length, width, and extrusion thickness), and clearly explains complex sequences of modeling operations, such as Extruded Cut and Circular Pattern.

-As shown in sample~1 of Table~\ref{tab:qual_compare}, compared to the strongest baseline, BrepLLM successfully identifies fine-grained part details and provides a technically precise description.
-Moreover, it correctly infers both the modeling steps and exact dimensions of the CAD object.
-In the more complex sxample~2 of Table~\ref{tab:qual_compare}, BrepLLM not only generates a comprehensive geometric description but also accurately reports dimensional values and describes the sequential construction steps.